 Nausea, vomiting, and upset stomach are all common with migraine headaches but rarely occur during a tension headache.

-A visual aura (bright, flashing lights or dots that appear in the field of vision) can occur before a migraine begins, though it’s not common even among people with a history of migraines.
+A visual aura (bright, flashing lights or dots that appear in the field of vision) can occur before a migraine attack begins, though it’s not common even among people with a history of migraine.
 Other types of auras may occur, too.
 These include:

 - loss of language

 - pins-and-needles sensation in arms or legs

 Your body may give you warning signs a day or two before a migraine headache occurs.
 These subtle changes include:

 - neck stiffness

 Such symptoms typically don’t occur before a tension headache.